-What do Terms and Standards Mean in Real Life Video
+What do Terms and Standards for Flashing Lights Mean in Real Life Video

 Common terms and standards in New Zealand we hear around flashing lights and worklights include: SAE Class 1 SAE Class 2 SAE Class 3 CISPR 15 EMC